Telos-Project/XNN/README.md

 - Assigning activations passed through the network types, with certain types used for processing and others used for training.
 This functionality is intended to mimic that of neurotransmitters.

+Furthermore, differing approaches to ATNP, and other non-emergent aspects of XNN-based systems, may be settled on by way of, rather than deliberate engineering, genetic algorithms.